Richard Beamish: Politics

-He was active in Cork civic affairs as an alderman (Centre Ward) and as Chairman of the public works committee, he took a keen interest in the development of Cork port, and represented Cork corporation at the first International Congress of Cities, Town Planning, and Housing at Ghent, Belgium in 1913.
+He was active in Cork civic affairs as an alderman (Centre Ward) and as chairman of the public works committee, he took a keen interest in the development of Cork port, and represented Cork corporation at the first International Congress of Cities, Town Planning, and Housing at Ghent, Belgium in 1913.

 A prominent unionist before 1922, he visited Downing Street on 4 August 1920 as part of a deputation and told David Lloyd George that dominion status for Ireland was the only alternative to anarchy.
 In May 1922 he, Darrell Figgis, and Maurice George Moore met with the Irish Farmers' Union to see what action farmers would take regarding the nomination of independent candidates at the general election.
 This was seen by Éamon de Valera as an attempt to break up his election pact with Michael Collins.

 He was an unsuccessful candidate at the 1922 general election but he was elected to Dáil Éireann as an Teachta Dála (TD) for the Cork Borough constituency at the 1923 general election.
 He was elected under the label of Cork Progressive Association, a group associated with the Business and Professional Group.
+He aligned himself with the Cumann na nGaedheal party, with his election posters featuring the line 'In Harmony with Cumann na nGaedheal'.
 He did not contest the June 1927 general election.

 Though largely supporting the Cumann na nGaedheal government, he rarely spoke in the Dáil.
 Bills with which he concerned himself included those on the courts of justice, intoxicating liquor, and local government (1923–1925).
 He advocated a central road board responsible for all road construction in the state; was highly critical of the low standard of education in the agricultural colleges; and, as a member of the Dáil committee on wireless broadcasting (1924), totally opposed any project involving public expenditure on broadcasting as a medium of entertainment.
+Beamish refused to sign the final report of the committee, as he opposed "any proposal to expend public monies on the supply of mere amusement".